pjroggy/JavaProjectBeginner/README.md

 # JavaProjectBeginner
-ideas of simple java project
+ideas of simple java project.

+I will add some training java projects